SquidKit/SquidKit/README.md

 In the SquidKitExample project that is included with SquidKit, take a look at TestEndpoint.swift and EndpointTestTableViewController.swift for further examples of working with SquidKit networking.

 ### Network host environments
 Typically in a development project, one is working with a variety of service environments for a collection of endpoints - production, QA and dev are common examples.
-SquidKit offers an elegant and complete solution for putting environment switching capabilities into your iOS application *(note: you it is often useful to leave such capabilities in your production app as well, especially if you want to test your production app against planned service modifications.
-We'll leave it to you how you might wish to hide the service configuration UI from your users)*.
+SquidKit offers an elegant and complete solution for putting environment switching capabilities into your iOS application *(note: it is often useful to leave such capabilities in your production app as well, especially if you want to test your production app against planned service modifications.
+We'll leave it to you as to how you might wish to hide the service configuration UI from your users)*.
 In SquidKit, providing an environment switcher is as easy as providing a JSON file that describes your various environments, and including SquidKit's HostConfigurationTableViewController that provides the UI for switching among the environments described in your JSON file.

 *JSON file example*
 ```json